Razz-berry/cityscan-privacy/privacy-policy.md

 ## Data Retention

 - Photos sent for building identification are processed and are not retained by us.
 - Photos, notes, and coordinates you submit through "Add It!", "Help fill this in", or feedback are retained indefinitely so we can review them and improve the App.
+The installation ID attached to a submission is retained for as long as that submission is.
 - Shared building research is retained indefinitely, as it describes buildings rather than people.
 - Information stored on your device remains until you delete it in the App or delete the App itself.